User Guide

 Type in the

-command to confirm the status of your Java version. - Example response :
+java -versioncommand to confirm the status of your Java version. - Example response :

-and you are done! - If the number is not
+11, it indicates that you are using Java version11and you are done! - If the number is not

-, you can update Java by first uninstalling Java, following the instructions here - You can then download Java version
+11, you can update Java by first uninstalling Java, following the instructions here - You can then download Java version

-from this source, following the instructions here - Finally, you can type
+11from this source, following the instructions here - Finally, you can type

 - If the first number in the number list is